andreasabel/inCode/entry/lenses-products-prisms-sums.md

 Note that if we look at lenses as embodying "record fields" (things that give you the ability to "get" a field, and "modify" a field --- corresponding with `view` and `set`), we can think of `mysteryLens1` as an *abstract record field* into the Leftness/Rightness of a value.
-Thing of lenses as defining abstract record fields is a [common tool for backwards compatiblity](http://blog.ezyang.com/2016/12/a-tale-of-backwards-compatibility-in-asts/).
+Thinking of lenses as defining abstract record fields is a [common tool for backwards compatiblity](http://blog.ezyang.com/2016/12/a-tale-of-backwards-compatibility-in-asts/).